-If any household member was a previous resident at this property, or any other Laconia Housing Property ,the tenant file will be checked.
-If there is documentation that the tenant was repeatedly notified of rules violations, lease violations, or if the household left the property owing overpaid HUD assistance, unpaid rent or damages, the application will be rejected.
+If any household member was a previous resident at this property, or any other Laconia Housing Property, the tenant file will be checked.
+If there is documentation that the tenant was repeatedly notified of rules violations, lease violations, or if the household left the property owing unpaid rent or damages, the application will be rejected.

-Applicant rental history will be checked by contacting the current landlord and reviewing the last five (5) years of rental history or the last two (2) tenancies, whichever is greater.
+Applicant rental history will be checked by contacting the current landlord and reviewing the last three (3) years of rental history or the last two (2) tenancies, whichever is greater.
 Acceptable topics of discussion include but are not limited to: cooperation with recertification processes, compliance with the lease and house rules, rent payment, and housekeeping.

-- a) An applicant household will be rejected if any member of the household has left another HUD-assisted property owing overpaid HUD assistance, unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past five (5) years. - c) Any member is currently engaged illegal use of drugs of when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
+- a) An applicant household will be rejected if any member of the household has left another affordable housing property owing unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past five (5) years. - c) Any member is currently engaged illegal use of drugs of when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
 The screening standards will be based on behavior, not the condition of drug abuse. - d) There is reasonable cause to believe that member's behavior, from abuse or pattern of abuse of alcohol, may interfere with the health, safety, and right to peaceful enjoyment by other residents.
-The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse. - e) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity, unless one of the following exceptions apply: - The applicant has successfully completed a formal, supervised drug rehabilitation program, or - The person who was evicted for the drug-related criminal activity is no longer a household member.
+The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse.